Sports Management

 Why choose HU?

-• Multi-faceted minor programme
+Multi-faceted minor programme

 This programme touches on all facets of sports management: managing modern sports organisations, training and coaching principles, marketing and communication, financial services, laws and regulations, challenging market conditions and the emotional and societal impact of sports.

-• Inspiring international setting
+Inspiring international setting

 HU supports your ambitions.
-Our lecturers will tutor and assist you in making the most of this international programme.
 During your time in Utrecht, you will meet students from all over the world and make connections to last a lifetime.

-• Utrecht Science Park Campus
+Benefits of the Utrecht Science Park Campus

-Studying at HU University of Applied Sciences Utrecht means you get to enjoy all the benefits of our modern campus, Utrecht Science Park (USP).
-A miniature city with the universities' buildings, student housing, restaurants, cafés, a sports centre, and much more, it enjoys excellent transport links to Utrecht and beyond.
+On Utrecht Science Park (USP) you'll find the universities' buildings, student housing, cafés, a sports centre, and much more.
+With excellent transport links to Utrecht city centre and beyond.

-• Vibrant university city Utrecht
+Vibrant university city Utrecht

 Beautiful Utrecht has lots of young people and excellent facilities for student life.
 It has a mediaeval city centre which is small enough to explore by foot or bicycle.
-Enjoy a drink next to the quaint canals or dine in one of the converted wharf cellars.

 Interested in our Sport Management programme?